ZakSingh/neural-positional-compression/Documentation/Research_Docs/Implicit Neural Representations for Image Compression.md

 specifically for images and closes the gap to state-of-theart learned approaches based on Rate-Distortion Autoencoders.
 Moreover, we provide an extensive ablation study on the importance of individual components of our method which we hope facilitates future research on this novel approach to image compression."

+"A clear limitation that necessarily needs to be addressed by future work is the scaling of INRs to higher bitrates.
+While we observed that scaling the hidden dimension improves scaling properties in terms of rate-distortion performance (see Fig. 8), compared to existing methods, INRbased methods (ours and COIN [17]) consistently show less competitive performance at higher bitrates.
+Thus, it is crucial to develop new architectures for INRs beyond the MLP 8 that mitigate the current deficits at high bitrates."